firze20/E-Commerce/README.md

 - __In Progress__:
+    - [ ]  __Set up cart endpoint__: Add the logic for handling CRUD operations related to a user’s cart.

+- __Done__:
-    - [ ]  __Set up user endpoints__: Add the logic for handling CRUD operations related to users and their accounts.
+    - [x]  __Set up user endpoints__: Add the logic for handling CRUD operations related to users and their accounts.
 (Implementing Refresh Tokens at the moment)

-- __Done__:
     - [x]  __Set up product endpoints__: Add the logic for handling CRUD operations related to products.
     - [x] __Set up local login__: Add the logic for handling login using a username and password.
     - [x] __Plan API endpoints__: Plan the API endpoints that will be used in retrieving data from your database.